 Critical Illness Rider

-While this rider is similar to the terminal illness rider, it provides protection against non-life threatening illnesses.
-In fact, this form of protection can be purchased as a standalone policy as well.
+While this rider is similar to the terminal illness rider, it provides protection against non-life-threatening illnesses.
+This form of protection can be purchased as a standalone policy as well.
 Washington National’s critical illness rider protects the policyholder by paying out a $3,000 lump-sum benefit in the event that they are diagnosed with a critical illness, such as cancer.

 Return of Premium Rider or ROP